brightdigit/Sappi/README.md

 Usage of Preboot: 29% of 1000.24GB
 Usage of Google Drive: 41% of 16.1GB
 Usage of VM: 29% of 1000.24GB
-$ sappi export cpu disks --export-format=text
+$ sappi export --cpu --disks --export-format=text
 CPU Usage: 10%
 Usage of Media: 42% of 8001.35GB
 Usage of Time Machine: 77% of 5000.28GB